 According to the United States National Library of Medicine, 1 in 3 people are considered highly susceptible to motion sickness.
 However, almost everyone will become motion sick if exposed to intense movement.
 Servo Yachts' technology solves the problem of seasickness and significantly improves the sailing experience so that everyone can enjoy travelling on the ocean.

 Like David Hall's 3D vision invention, the suspension system adjusts to feedback received in real-time based on a computer-automated electro-pneumatic mechanical system.
 This technology is an active method and is much more effective than current passive marine stabilisation devices which take more time to react to the motion of the sea.
 The system requires very little power and no warm-up time or complex vacuum systems, making it the most immediate, effective and safe option.

 As well as providing total stabilisation, the system also has the unique ability to sync the motion of the suspended deck with another moving target, for example, when docking alongside a larger ship or recovering a smaller vessel at sea.

-Shuttleworth Design are proud to work with David at Servo Yachts to push the boundaries of marine technology and believe this innovation will revolutionise marine travel in the same impactful way Hall's lidar invention revolutionised vehicle transportation.
+Shuttleworth Design are proud to work with Servo Yachts to push the boundaries of marine technology and believe this innovation will revolutionise marine travel in the same impactful way Hall's lidar invention revolutionised vehicle transportation.